-Extensive college-level knowledge in a field gained through individual and non-college study can earn credit through the national College Level Examination Program (CLEP) examinations, which are available through CCV's Office of External Programs in Montpelier (802-828-4064).
+Extensive college-level knowledge in a field gained through individual and non-college study can result in credit through the national College Level Examination Program (CLEP) examinations, which are available through CCV's Office of External Programs in Montpelier (802-828-4064).
 This credit can be transferred to CCV and to 1,300 other colleges and universities.
+Additional information is available at www.collegeboard.com/CLEP.